April 11, 2019

 Adjacent to the park will be a lot with an expected 150 parking spots.
 For those taking public transportation, an art installation made from 185 color-changing light-up cubes (also from Burning Man) will connect the Market/Frankford line to the park.

-Piazza Pod Park is slated to open in early May and will offer year-round programming, such as movie nights and food festivals, in addition to being a dining destination.
+Piazza Pod Park will offer year-round programming, such as movie nights and food festivals, in addition to being a dining destination.
 The idea for the mixed-use space originated back in 2017 when Post Brothers purchased the Piazza and Liberties Walk.

 "Our goal is to create the thriving community hub that the Piazza courtyard has always tried to be," said Post Brothers CEO Mike Pestronk.